On Structured State-Space Duality: Appendix

-JH would like to thank Alex Reneau, Mimi Gallagher, Sara Sanchez, T.Y.
+JH thank Alex Reneau, Mimi Gallagher, Sara Sanchez, T.Y.
 Ball, Dino Feng and Andrew Chen for enlightening discussions on related topics, and the Red Maple Family for support.
+The authors would like to thank the anonymous reviewers and program chairs for constructive comments.